Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - When you are linking to the Azure storage explorer, you can select Shared access signature instead of the keys

 - **Storage Account access tiers**
-    - Hot (frequent, default), Cool and Archive
+    - Hot (frequent, default), Cool and Archive - configured by implementing lifecycle rules
+        - `storage account || lifecycle management > add rule`
     - Size based pricing: First 50TB is expensive then then next 450 and over 500 TB
     - You can select these settings: `storage account || configuration`
     - You can also change the tier for a particular data object e-g `storage account resource > images container > change tier`